 If your child is constantly defiant, angry, or rebellious, it may be a good idea to try to understand why.
 Accept that they may or may not be receptive.
 The harder you push, the more they may withdraw.

 Learn how to cope with an angry teen and never allow your emotions to get the better of you.
 Remember, you are the adult in this situation.

 4. Emotional and/or Psychological Issues

-As mentioned previously, learning how to stop underage drinking comes down to understand why it’s happening.
-For some teens, they using drinking as a form of escapism.
+As mentioned previously, learning how to stop underage drinking comes down to understanding why it’s happening.
+Some teens, use drinking as a form of escapism.
 They may be emotionally struggling to get through their daily lives.

 If you’ve never suffered from anxiety or depression, it can be difficult to sympathize with people who are.
 However, if you don’t validate your child’s feelings, you can push them towards self-medicating with drugs or alcohol.

 Teenagers are in the stage of their lives in which we go through the most changes.
 These changes spike our hormone levels which can lead to mood swings, anger, and emotional issues like depression.